 Transitioning to these devices as early as today would give fleets enough time to learn how to use and operate the devices and integrate them into their daily routines.

-If you are looking for a reliable ELD solution, try KeepTruckin by requesting a free demo.
+If you are looking for a reliable ELD solution, try KeepTruckin.